juhasev/sample-ninja-help/segment-builder.md

 ### OR groups
 If you need to add ```OR``` condition click on the **Add sub group** button.
 Select some variables and if any one them matches the entire group is considered **TRUE**

+### Business rules
+If you click on the business rules box you can toggle business rules on / off to see their impact on your segment.

+> You cannot permanently turn off the business rules off in projects.
+Projects will automatically turn business rules back on when saved.

 ### Segment settings
 These settings only show if you are editing actual segment.